ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

 The index is set by the `h_index` keyword, with 1 being the minimal value, and the polynomial order + 1 being the maximum.

+A 3D field with the name `tau` will be registered in the field registry.
+At `wm` boundaries it will store the magnitude of the predicted stress.
+This can be used to post-process the predictions.
+Additionally, the sampling points are marked with values -1 in this field, for verification purposes.

 ### Initial conditions {#case-file_fluid-ic}
 The object `initial_condition` is used to provide initial conditions.
 It is mandatory.